 The College is a registered charity (Registered Number 1141105) and subject to regulation by the Charity Commission for England and Wales.
 The College Council provides the trustees of the charity and they are responsible for ensuring compliance with charity law.
 The Trustees are advised in meeting those duties by a number of Committees, and internal and external professionally qualified advisers.
-Members of the College Council forming the Trustee Body during the year to 30 June 2020 are indicated at Page 2.
+Members of the College Council forming the Trustee Body during the year to 30 June 2021 are indicated at Page 2.

 The Principal Officers of the College under Statute are the Master, Vice-Master, Dean, and Bursar, and the holders of these offices during the year are identified on Page 2.
-During the year the College appointed its seventh Master, Dr M R W Rands, to take office from 1 October 2020 on the retirement of Professor C M R Fowler after eight years of distinguished service.
+Dr M R W Rands became Master on 1 October 2020 on the retirement of Professor C M R Fowler after eight years of distinguished service.
 Two joint Vice-Masters continue to share the duties of the office, and of whom Professor F E Karet serves as Vice-Master for statutory purposes.